-In the electronic proposal, summarize the places or research sites to be visited, and state the approximate amount of field time needed.
+In the proposal, summarize the places or research sites to be visited, and state the approximate amount of field time needed.
 NSF's program solicitation, Antarctic Research, describes the operational capabilities of the U.S. Antarctic Program.
-U.S. Antarctic Research Program 2004-2005 contains paragraph descriptions of a recent season of research projects.
+U.S. Antarctic Program Science Summaries list contains links to descriptions of recent research projects.
 There is no set minimum or maximum amount of time in the field; the NSF goal is to match field support to the requirement of the proposed project.